Research Transparency

 5. Quality Scoring

-Each response scored 0-100 on length, effort, and coherence.
-Every action logged with original value, new value, reason, and confidence score.
+Each response scored 0 to 100 on length, effort, and coherence.

 Our Boundaries